MeshalAlamr/quick-action-recognition/README.md

    What we need to do:

-   - For each one in the 1st dimension of the labels (pkl file), look for 3, 11 and 27 in the 2nd dimension (they start from 0).
+ ~~- For each one in the 1st dimension of the labels (pkl file), look for 3, 11 and 27 in the 2nd dimension (they start from 0).
    - After that, extract their respective data from the npy file.
-   - Categorize them into files (each action in a folder).
+  ~~- Categorize them into files (each action in a folder).~~
-   - Train a model to recognize actions A2, A10 and A26.
+   - Train a model to recognize actions A2, A10 and A26.~~